Theologian calls for end to “toxic masculinity” in Church

 During an online lecture, Weiler (pictured) stated “We are in the process of breaking through the glass ceiling”.
 She referred to the growing number of women in leadership roles at the Vatican and the participation of women in the global synodal process.

-Sr Weiler also highlighted the importance of women contributing to leadership in the Church, stating that their involvement is essential for the future of the Church.
+Weiler also highlighted the importance of women contributing to leadership, stating that their involvement is essential for the future of the Church.

 “Surely the women’s diaconate as sacramental service would be an important step, albeit alongside or together with several others who are also very important in my opinion” Weiler wrote in a recent article for Feinschwarz, a theological publication.